robotics-4-all/commlib-py/README.md

 pip install . --user
 ```

-# Features
+# Quick Start
 The purpose of this implementation is to provide an application-level communication layer,
 by providing implementations for Remote-Procedure-Calls (RPCs), Topic-based PubSub, Preemptable Services
 (aka Actions), Events etc.

 ## Node

-The concept **Node** is a software component that follows the Component-Port-Connector model.
+A **Node** is a software component that follows the Component-Port-Connector model.
-A Node has input and output ports for communicating with the world.
+It has input and output ports for communicating with the world.
 Each
 port defines an endpoint and can be of type:

 - Input Port:
   - Subscriber
   - RPC Service
   - Action Service

 - Output Port:
   - Publisher
   - RPC Client